-- a) All types of tyres and wheels are allowed. - b) Any type of wheel rim may be used.
-Rims must be compatible with the dimensions of the selected tyres in order to satisfy safety standards.
+- a) All types of tires and wheels are allowed. - b) Any type of wheel rim may be used.
+Rims must be compatible with the dimensions of the selected tires to satisfy safety standards.

-Teams must take into account the fact that bicycle wheels are not generally designed to support substantial lateral cornering forces, such as may be found in Shell Eco-marathon vehicles at certain speeds.
+Bicycle wheels are not generally designed to support substantial lateral cornering forces, such as may be found in Shell Eco-marathon vehicles at certain speeds.